-The CD&A describes Principal Financial Group, Inc.'s Executive compensation objectives, and philosophy.
-It also describes our 2015 compensation program and reviews the outcomes, including the Company's financial performance in 2015.
-Our "Named Executive Officers" in 2015 are listed below.
-Talent and succession planning are a critical part of the Board's responsibilities.
-In 2015, Larry Zimpleman announced his retirement, and, as part of the planned succession process, Daniel J. Houston was promoted to the position of CEO.
-Effective May 17, 2016, Mr. Houston will also be Chairman of the Board.
+The CD&A describes Principal Financial Group, Inc.'s Executive compensation objectives and philosophy.
+It also describes our 2016 compensation program and reviews the outcomes, including the Company's financial performance in 2016.
+Our "Named Executive Officers" in 2016 were.